 For many cat owners, holistic cat care is the preferred way to care for their beloved furry friend.
-Recently, LoveToKnow Cats had the opportunity to speak with holistic veterinarian Dr. Jean Hofve about holistic care for cats and what cat owners can do to provide a nutritionally balanced diet to keep their pets happy and healthy.
+Holistic veterinarian Dr. Jean Hofve offers advice about alternative health options for cats and what cat owners can do to provide a nutritionally balanced diet to keep their pets happy and healthy.

 Dr. Jean Hofve has been in veterinary medicine since 1994 after graduating from Colorado State University in Fort Collins and receiving her Doctor of Veterinary Medicine.
 After five years of full time practice, Dr. Hofve went part time and pursued a career as a sought-after writer, speaker and consultant in the area of pet health.